 |1st and 2nd

-Exchange Support Center
+by Prof. MIYATA Haruo, International Exchange Support Center

-by Prof. SAKIKAWA Takashi, Graduate School for Management
+by Prof. SAKIKAWA Takashi, Graduate School for Management of Technology

 ERINA (Economic Research Institute for Northeast Asia) for a lecture by a researcher

-Tsubame City Industrial Maerials Museum
+Visit to Tsubame Industrial Materials Museum

 One of the three cafeterias in the campus is open for lunch during the summer break.
 There is a University Cooperative shop and a "convenience store" Lawson in the campus, too.
 There are small restaurants, noodle shops and "convenience stores" adjacent to the campus.
 There are numerous places to eat (and more to drink) near the hotel in the downtown area.